Lower Back Protocol with Fascial Release

 Understanding Lower Back Pain and Fascia

 Lower back pain often stems from tight muscles, inflammation, or restricted fascia —the connective tissue that surrounds muscles and organs.
 It even winds through your muscles.
 When fascia becomes stiff or stuck from long periods of contraction or scar tissue, it can pull on muscles and nerves, causing pain that feels deeper than a simple muscle ache.
 Myofascial release focuses on loosening this fascia to improve mobility, rehydrate tissues, deliver long-starved nutrients, and reduce pain.
 You've also got to take responsibility by drinking nearly a gallon of water a day in this desert of ours, and also move.
-Do a few twists while you're impatiently waiting from your client to call you back. stare at the far wall while doing 3 twists on each side.
-Modify the moves if you have to.
-Here's an example fro doctors who have don
+Do a few trunk twists in your chair while you're impatiently waiting from your client to call you back.
+Maybe a forward bend or two.
+Modify the moves if you must.

-Unlike traditional massage that mainly targets muscles, myofascial release works on the fascia itself.
+Unlike traditional massage that mainly targets muscles, myofascial release works on the fascia.
 This can help break up adhesions and restore flexibility to the tissues.
 When combined with deep muscle work, it addresses both the surface and deeper layers of tension.

 Step-by-Step Lower Back Protocol